yulimar96/skill-assessment/README.md

 Develop a Laravel package that simplifies interaction with the `https://dummyjson.com/quotes` public API.
 The package should include API interaction, rate limiting, caching, and a user interface built with Vue.js for displaying quotes.
 The UI's build artifacts should be publishable for customization.

+> [!IMPORTANT]
+> Repository should follow the common structure for Laravel packages, it should not be an app.

+> [!IMPORTANT]
+> All requirements must be completed in order for the assessment to be evaluated.
+This is not optional.

 ## Deliverables

-* A Git repository link containing the complete Laravel package code.
+* A public Git repository link containing the complete Laravel package code.
 * A `README.md` file in the package root directory with clear instructions for installation, configuration, basic usage, rate limiting, caching, and accessing/publishing the Vue.js UI.

 ## Requirements